 Activities throughout the PhD programme

-PhD researchers will be involved in national and international scientific and social activities and encouraged to develop their own initiatives.
+PhD researchers will be involved in national and international scientific and social activities, and encouraged to develop their own initiatives.
 EGSL organizes various lunch meetings.
 In these meetings, one PhD researcher tells about his or her research.
 Every PhD researcher is expected to present his or her research twice during the PhD trajectory.
-Next, PhD researchers present their research during the Kick off meeting, at the start of their PhD trajectory, and after a few months, in May, during Review Day.
-In their second year, PhD researchers prepare a poster presentation.
+Next to that, PhD researchers present their research during the Kick off meeting, at the start of their PhD trajectory, and after a few months, in May, during Review Day.
+In their second year PhD researchers prepare a poster presentation.
 The graduate school also organizes several meetings and workshops where a range of speakers share their experiences and provide information about applications or procedures, for example concerning the organisation of a research stay abroad, publication strategies, or career opportunities after obtaining the PhD degree.
 For more information about the scheduled meetings, we refer to the course schedule on Canvas.

 Each PhD researcher is assigned to two (co)supervisors (promotors), a daily supervisor (if applicable) and a doctorate committee.
 This supervisory team will follow and monitor the PhD researcher throughout the four-year.
 EGSL has defined three main moments of evaluation: at the end of the first, probationary, year, and in the 28th month and the 40th month after the start of the second phase appointment.
 Each evaluation is made by the doctorate committee.

 In the Training and Supervision Plan specific arrangements about the guidance are laid down.